 Simply visit the UCAS website and register your details with UCAS Apply to get started on your application.

-Make sure that you check which campus your preferred course is available at, as we have seven different locations across the UK.
+Make sure that you check which campus your preferred course is available at, as we have seven different locations offering undergraduate degrees across the UK.

-Three A-levels at grades BBB (or equivalent) plus GCSE English Language and Maths at grade C/grade 4 or above.
+- Two year Accelerated LLB: Three A-levels at grades ABB (or equivalent) plus GCSE English Language at grade C/grade 4 or above.

-Three A-levels at grades ABB (or equivalent) plus GCSE English Language and Maths at grade C/grade 4 or above.
+Three year LLB: Three A-levels at grades BBB (or equivalent) plus GCSE English Language at grade C/grade 4 or above.

 If you are not taking A-Levels, you can check your entry requirements.